cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

    neurocaas-contrib remote assign-instance -i <instance-id> -n <name> -d <description>

-Here, the instance-id identifies the AWS instance you would like to work with, while name and description are once again identifies that will make your instance easier to work with.
+Here, the instance-id identifies the AWS EC2 instance you would like to work with, while name and description are once again identifies that will make your instance easier to work with.
 All of the commands above can be used on an instance that has been assigned to the CLI, instead of created from it.

 Working with multiple instances/analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Although the NeuroCAAS CLI only allows you to interact with one development instance at a time,
+Although the NeuroCAAS CLI only allows you to interact with one remote instance at a time,
 there can be several different instances associated with the CLI, which you can switch between.
 This can be helpful (for example) if you want to develop new features on one instance,
 and testing them on another.